by Maireid Sullivan 2011, updated 2021

 The 2007/8 Global Financial Crisis (GFC), stock market crash, should come as no surprise to history buffs.
 Philip J. Anderson shares an illuminating analysis of real estate bubbles through U.S. history.

+The U.S. federal government began selling off land in the year 1800.
 "Since the 1800s, there have been peaks and valleys of land sales and speculation roughly every 18 years.

 " - The Complete History Of US Real Estate Bubbles Since 1800. - Eric Goldschein, Buisness Insider, January 2012